Common Trust

 The challenge: Formalizing the structure they'd already built

-From its earliest days, The Ready operated as a self-managing, purpose-driven organization — built around autonomy, transparency, and shared responsibility rather than hierarchy.
-By 2023, founder Aaron Dignan had stepped back completely, leaving an elected team of stewards to lead the company.
+From its earliest days, The Ready operated as a self-managing, purpose-driven organization built around autonomy, transparency, and shared responsibility rather than hierarchy.

-Two priorities shaped the team’s next step:
+Two priorities shaped the next step:

 The process: Exploring ownership options